xweih/kcs_2.0/README.md

 !!
 YOU SAVED: $ 12.0 (8%)
 ```

 The output above is self-explanatory.
+Notice, because of the presence of "snow_half" in the optimal solution, the discount indicator, Z, is triggered, allowing for the $1.3 discount on the total cost.

 My optimized total now is $ 139.94.
 I saved $ 12.00!

 ## Discussion

+1.
 The idea of the MIP model is based on an crucial premise that:

 "The combo prices are strictly cheaper than ANY BYOB prices for ordering."

 This premise allows the formulation of our problem as a variant of the famous knapsack Problem, i.e., a formulation that enjoys all the advantages and elegance of MIP optimization, afterall.

 Now, consider a less "well-designed" menu, in which the combo prices are not necessarily cheaper than the corresponding BYOB prices for an order.
-For example,
+In this case, the Knapsack-style MIP approach may not capture the optimal solution(s), as the algoritm does not compare the candidate solution to a corresponding BYOB setting.
+Nonetheless, such a premise can be justfied by the design of the current menus, and hence validate the current math model.

+2.
+When it comes to the seafood items, such as lobstertails, that have a variable unit cost with respect to ordering quantity, the preprocessing procedure of the routine does not allow for a later breakup of the items into smaller units.
+Specifically, the preprocess bins each item into the unit with lower cost first (e.g., 2 tails), then the unit with higher cost (e.g., 1 tail).